 The Airbus A220 and the Embraer E190-E2 are small aircraft that have a big role in the world.
 Flown around the globe, these roughly 90-120 seater jets serve regional routes efficiently and are favorites with passengers.
 Diving into these aircraft, Simple Flying now compares the two.

 How will we compare these two aircraft?

-As we have done with other articles, we will pretend that we are a airline that is deciding between the two aircraft.
-This means we will be looking at what makes economic sense and will generate as much profit as possible, rather than what is simply the best passenger experience, easiest for the crew to fly or just a prestigious brand.
+As we have done with other articles, we will pretend that we are an airline that is deciding between the two options.
+This means we will be looking at what makes economic sense and will generate as much profit as possible, rather than what is simply the best passenger experience, easiest for the crew to fly, or just a prestigious brand.

 Additionally, there are multiple variants of each aircraft.
 To keep this fair, we will be examining the following.

 - Embraer – E190-E2 and E195-E2

 - Airbus – A220-100 and A220-300

 There is a smaller variant of the E2, the E175.
 However, it would not be fair to compare it with a bigger Airbus plane.
 Not to mention, the E175-E2 has not yet come to market and will not until 2023.
 Additionally, there are rumors of a further stretch of the A220 (dubbed the A220-500), but that places it into 737 competition territory (which you can read all about here)

 Embraer E2 family vs. Airbus A220 family

 |Seating (standard configuration)||97 (9J + 20W + 68Y)||120 (12J + 24W + 84Y)||100-120||120-150|